Building Seventh Chords

 1. Stack up four notes on the staff in thirds (all notes are on lines, or all in spaces)

-2. Make the 5th perfect, or not perfect as required by matching accidentals
+2. Check the 5th: make it perfect, or not perfect as required, by matching or unmatching the accidentals

-3. Adjust the accidental on the 3rd of the chord if necessary, based on white key thirds
+3. Add an accidental on the 3rd of the chord if necessary

-4. Use a 2nd to adjust the accidental on the 7th of the chord
+4. Use the interval of a 2nd to find the correct the accidental for the 7th of the chord

 Here is a detailed step-by-step example of the above process:

 Quick and accurate: This method, even though it takes a while to explain, goes very, very quickly when you use it, since it is very simple and visual.
 It does not require a lot of counting of steps and half steps, or consulting a piano keyboard.
-This is a technique that will help you read music quickly, analyze quickly, and make fewer mistakes.
+Evedry interval can be determined by no more than two steps.
+This is a technique that will help you read music quickly, analyze quickly, sight read more accurately, and make fewer mistakes.

-Don't measure whole and half steps: Measuring out how many half and whole steps are in an interval is very slow, and not practical when trying to read, write, or analyze music quickly.
-Counting out many half or whole steps is also more prone to error than the two-step methods used here.
+Don't measure whole and half steps for all the intervals: Measuring out all the whole and half steps are in an interval is very slow, and not practical when trying to read, write, or analyze music quickly.
+Counting out more than two whole steps is also more prone to error than the methods I use.
 All intervals can be created by counting no more than two whole steps.
-Fifths and sevenths are faster and easier to spell than thirds!
-Fifths can be analyzed at sight without any measuring, and sevenths can be analyzed by measuring only one whole or half step.
+Fifths (and all sizes of perfect intervals) can be analyzed at sight without any measuring, and sevenths can be analyzed by measuring only one whole or half step.

 Don't stack up thirds: If you memorize 7th chords as stacks of major and minor thirds, this is slow (you have to count out all the whole/half steps in every third) and also quite prone to error.
 If you accidentally make an error on the third of the chord, all the other notes will be wrong.
-In my method, each note relates to the root and is independent of the others, (which is true musically/acoustically and the way your ear will hear the notes) so that if you make any errors at all, only one note will be affected.
+In my method, each note relates to the root and is independent of the others, so that if you make an error at all, only that one note will be affected.

 You can use exactly this procedure to construct any seventh chord you need.
 For a demonstration of this process, let’s build a M7 chord.